aracloud/easy-k8s-setup/README.md

 In order to automate VM's I used 00:50:56 as prefix defined in Vagrantfile.

 ### Prep Ansible via python:
-I installed ansible via pip3:
+I installed ansible via pip3 on a linux box:
 $ sudo pip3 install ansible

 ### Prep Vagrant: